 The next day we finally made it to Hoh National Rainforest – but it didn’t look like a rainforest that day!
 It was bright and sunny, and almost appeared dry.
 Greg & Marianne did about a mile loop on the Hall of Mosses to get a small feel for what the Hoh offers, while we watched Zoey.
 Dogs aren’t allowed on trails in National Parks, so we had to keep that in mind.
 While we lounged in the grass we met some Iowa fellas & one was from Greg’s hometown, Sigourney, IA.

 After the Hoh we headed over to the coast to a known dog-friendly beach, Ruby Beach!
 We collected smooth flat rocks to paint, and climbed over tons and tons of driftwood.
 Unfortunately, we missed low tide so we didn’t see any sea life, but we did spot some bald eagles and oyster eaters.
 In our limited experience in the area, the Washington beaches are nothing like you would find central/southern California, or other locations with pristine beaches.
 The water is ice cold, massive pieces of drift wood litter the beaches, and large sea stacks rise out the water.
 But that’s the beauty of traveling to new locations, you get to see and experience something new, and hopefully, something completely unexpected that you had no preconceptions about going in.

 Overall we were a half mile shy of 600 miles on this road trip and we covered subalpine, rainforest, and ocean environments.
 There aren’t many places on this blue marble we call Earth that offer that spectrum in such as small area, along with other amazing attributes.
-We have a LOT of exploring left to do in the Olympics, so if you have a recommendation, let us know!
+We have a LOT of exploring left to do in the Olympic Peninsula, so if you have a recommendation, let us know!